conedevelopment/policy/README.md

 let gate = new Gate({ ... }); // uses the custom object
 ```

+> Note, you can pass any object as a *user*.
+> If you pass a team or a group object, it works as well.
+Since you define the logic behind the `Gate`,
+> you can pass anything you wish.

 ### Using it as a Vue service